+To compare final compositions of the sequenced mixes, Aitchison distances were used.
+This distance is a Euclidean distance based on centered log ratio (CLR) transformations of a virus count matrix.
+CLR transformation accounts for the compositionality that is especially pronounced when only a few taxa are present.
+In such cases Aitchison distances provide the most accurate metric for gauging the similarity of samples.

 Human fecal virome sample preparation and treatment

-Fecal samples (0.2 g) from two healthy donors were first resuspended in 4 mL of 10 mM Tris, pH 7.5, and then centrifuged (5 200 g, 30 min, 4°C).
+Fecal samples (0.2 g) from two healthy donors S4 and S18 were first resuspended in 4 mL of 10 mM Tris, pH 7.5, and then centrifuged (5 200 g, 30 min, 4°C).
 The supernatant was filtered using 0.2 µm diameter PES filters.
-Then, a benzonase-nuclease treatment (75 U per sample) was performed for 2 h at 37°C. The viral samples were then concentrated by precipitation overnight at 4°C using polyethyleneglycol (PEG 8000, 10% w/v) and NaCl 0.5 M. After centrifugation (5 200 g, 1 h, 4°C), the pellet was retrieved and processed for DNA extraction as described above for the synthetic phage mixes.
+Then, a benzonase-nuclease treatment (75 U per sample) was performed for 2 h at 37°C. The viral samples were then concentrated by precipitation overnight at 4°C using polyethyleneglycol (PEG 8000, 10% w/v) and NaCl 0.5 M. After centrifugation (5 200 g, 1 h, 4°C), the pellet was retrieved and processed for DNA extraction as described in the “Pure phage DNA preparation” section.
 Each DNA sample was then divided into two parts: one was kept unprocessed, and the other was further treated with T7pol as described above.
+All samples libraries were then prepared with the xGen kit.
+Paired-end sequencing (2x150 nt) was performed on an Illumina platform at a depth of 5 million read pairs per sample.

-Bioinformatic analysis of the virome samples
+Bioinformatics analysis of the virome samples